 The combination of fertile soil available at competitive prices, the favorable climate conditions and the abundance of hydric resources, provide the perfect scenario for the establishment of export-oriented agricultural production.

 According to the Exportable Offer Study conducted by the Ministry of Development, Industry and Trade (MIFIC, for its acronym in Spanish), the products with the greatest export potential are yucca or cassava (waxed and frozen), peanuts (processed or shell-less), cocoa (beans or powdered), honey, beans (black and red) and cashews.
-Other products with a high potential are sesame seeds, pineapple, mango, guava, watermelon, onions, vegetables and citrus (especially lemon and oranges).
+Other products with great potential are sesame seeds, pineapple, mango, guava, watermelon, onions, vegetables and citrus (especially lemon and oranges).

 Livestock, Dairy and Meat Production

-In 2016, milk production was 263 million gallons, of which approximately 60 percent was collected and 40 percent processed.
+In 2016, milk production amounted to 263 million gallons, of which approximately 60 percent was collected and 40 percent processed.
 This phenomenon indicates that there is enough raw material for processing a large variety of dairy products.
-On the other hand, during the last 10 years, beef has remained one of Nicaragua's largest export products, and the trend is expected to continue to increase.
+On the other hand, over the last 10 years, beef has remained one of Nicaragua's largest export products, and this is expected to continue to increase.

-Nicaragua produces a great variety of raw materials that could be processed locally.
-Some of the products with higher potential are bovine meat, fruits and vegetables, cocoa, coffee, sugar, corn, seafood, beans, plantains, among others.
-The country currently processes cookies, snacks, instant coffee, and carbonated drinks, beer and rum.
+Nicaragua produces a diverse variety of raw materials that could be processed locally.
+Some of the products with higher potential are bovine meat, fruits, and vegetables, cocoa, coffee, sugar, corn, seafood, beans, plantains, among others.
+The country currently processes cookies, snacks, instant coffee, and carbonated drinks, beer, and rum.

 Other opportunities with great potential in Nicaragua are the production of corn-based products, peanuts, cassava, cereals, baked goods, fried snacks, sweets, jams and marmalades, canned food, dehydrated fruits, sauces, pickled vegetables, and seasonings.